 ecently Apple announced the macOS Sonoma at the WWDC’22, which is now the latest mac installment.
 Though only the developer beta version is available now, the public version, available for everyone, will be out by fall this year.

 As new versions are rolled out and users experience new bugs, you might have to.
 Due to this, you might want to install a previous or another macOS version.
 Moreover, you might also want to move over to another version for numerous reasons.
 And here we have a solution for all your problems.

-In this article, we will be looking at how you can clean install macOS on your device, whether it may be the latest Ventura, stable Monetary and Big Sur variant, or even older Catalina or Mojave.
+In this article, we will be looking at how you can clean install macOS on your device, whether it may be the latest Sonoma, Ventura, Monterey and Big Sur variant, or even older Catalina or Mojave.
 So without further delay, let’s begin.